 The student concerns committee ensures that the Council and Section hears and addresses graduate student members’ concerns.
 The committee also advocates for graduate student opportunities within the section, and is chaired by two elected Graduate Student Representatives and at least three other members.
 Committee members are appointed by the Section Chair for staggered two-year terms.

-Graduate Student Happy Hour
+Graduate Student Mixer

 Section on Sex and Gender